Castellieri culture

 The Istrian peninsula, the originary homeland of the Castellieri culture from the 15th century BC.

 The Castellieri culture developed in Istria during the Early and Middle Bronze Age, and later expanded into Friuli, Dalmatia and the neighbouring areas.
 It lasted for more than a millennium, from the 18th century BC until the Roman conquest in the 3rd century BC.
 It takes its name from the fortified settlements, Castellieri, which characterized the culture.
-The term was coined by Carlo Marchesetti.
+The term was coined by Carlo Marchesetti (1850–1926), Italian botanist, archaeologist and physician.